3.8 Provisions and contingent liabilities

 Treatment and classification methodology of different stages of financial assets is detailed in note no. 3.3 (i) Computation of impairment on financial instruments

-The Company calculates impairment on financial instruments as per ECL approach prescribed under Ind AS 109 'Financial Instruments'.
-ECL uses three main components: PD (probability of default), LGD (loss given default) and EAD (exposure at default) along with an adjustment considering forward macro economic conditions.
-For further details of computation of ECL please refer to significant accounting policies note no 3.3 (i).
+The Company calculates impairment on financial instruments as per ECL approach prescribed under Ind AS 109 'Financial instruments'.
+ECL uses three main components: PD (Probability of Default), LGD (loss given default) and EAD (exposure at default) along with an adjustment considering forward macro economic conditions.
+For further details of computation of ECL please refer to material accounting policies note no 3.3 (i).

-The Company recalibrates components of its ECL model periodically by; (1) using the available incremental and recent information, except where such information does not represent the future outcome, and (2) assessing changes to its statistical techniques for a granular estimation of ECL.
-Accordingly, during the year, the Company has redeveloped its ECL model and implemented the same with the approval of the Board.
+The Company recalibrates components of its ECL model periodically by; (1) incorporating the available incremental and recent information, except where such information does not represent the future outcome, and (2) assessing changes to its statistical techniques for a granular estimation of ECL.
+Accordingly, during the year, the Company has recalibrated various components of its ECL model and used them in redevelopement of the model.
+The changes to ECL model and its implementation are approved by Board and its Committee.

 The Company offers loans to customers across various lending verticals as articulated above.
 These loans includes both unsecured loans and loans secured by collateral.
 Although collateral is an important risk mitigant of credit risk, the Company's practice is to lend on the basis of assessment of the customer's ability to repay than placing primary reliance on collateral.
 Based on the nature of product and the Company's assessment of the customer's credit risk, a loan may be offered with suitable collateral.
 Depending on its form, collateral can have a significant effect in mitigating the Company's credit risk.